RamonWill/portfolio-management-project/README.md

   * [Getting Started](#Getting-Started)
 - [Features](#Features)
   * [Sub-heading](#sub-heading)

 # Introduction
-This Project (PRMS) utlises the REST API's of Alpha Vantage to create charts with/without technical indicators and Oanda to execute trades to the market.
+This Project (PRMS) utilises the REST API's of Alpha Vantage to create charts with/without technical indicators and Oanda to execute trades to the market.
 PRMS also uses sqlite3 to store information from the Oanda platform into a database for reconciliation purposes.

 # Installation
 If you do not have Python 3.7+, you can download it here.